 “Boeing… had the benefit of everything that should have been learned from Air France,” Mithoff stated, adding that “Boeing has to be measured against what the world of engineering, of avionics, should have known by the time they were pushing this (Max) design.”

 These concerns were shared by Captain Sully Sullenberger, captain of the U.S. Airways “Miracle on the Hudson” flight in 2009, who said: “The global aviation industry has not effectively applied what we have learned from the crash of Air France 447 . . .
 Had they done so, the 737 Max crashes might have been avoided.”

 Aviation attorney Hocker also saw similarities between the findings of France’s Civil Aviation Authority regarding crew training and the recent developments with Boeing.
 “Training goes a long way in addressing a lot of these recurring issues,” he noted.

 Don’t struggle through the aftermath of a plane crash alone.
 Contact Mithoff Law.

 Wading through a plane crash’s aftermath is overwhelming.
 The attorneys at Mithoff Law draw on our extensive experience in the field and our professional relationship with a wide range of subject-matter experts to ensure that their clients’ interests are actively represented.

 While we are known for being Houston airplane accident attorneys, we have successfully investigated cases and pursued claims for clients from all over Texas.

 Request a consultation with one of the top airplane crash lawyers in Houston.
-Call 713-654-1122 or contact us online today.
+Call 713-654-1122 today.

 More Helpful Articles by Mithoff Law: